EziOzoani/Group11FrontEnd/README.txt

-To open the pages click on any of the html files inside of the main folder.
-Some useful info:
+To open the pages click on any of the html files inside of the 'main' folder.

-1. login page does not require any credentials, just click 'login' to continue
-2. main menu takes you to a main menu page which we intend to remove and move all the navigation to the sidebar
-3. all the data is currently hard-coded.
-We will fuse the back and front end over the next two weeks.
+These pages are connected to css and js located in vendor and dist folders.
+The css is referenced to in the header and the scripts are referenced to at the very end of the body tag.